Paul Gregg specialises in finance and business strategy.

 Tom is a former executive Director of the Northern Tasmanian Development Board, and is a past or current board member of a number of not-for-profit organisations.
 He has national regional development experience through his State Government involvement on the COAG Regional Development Committee and the associated Ministerial Council.
 He is currently a member of the UTAS and State Government Joint Defence Steering Committee.

-Previous positions include: General Manager Training Services, Challenger Institute of Technology; Consultant Cardno ACIL on the AusAID funded Fiji Education Sector capacity building program; experience in business expansion strategies with the global insurer AXA Insurance and with MTV Viacom both in London; Performance Analyst with the Office of the Auditor General and Economist on the National and State Accounts at the Australian Bureau of Statistics.
+South Regional TAFE services the Great Southern and South West regions of Western Australia and stretches to include an area of approximately 196,000 square kilometres, serviced by the 12 college campuses for over 10,000 students.
+Previous positions include: Executive roles within the vocational education sector; consultant with international firm Cardno ACIL on an offshore capacity building program; business development roles with AXA Insurance and MTV Viacom both in London; Performance Analyst with the Office of the Auditor General; and Economist on the National and State Accounts at the Australian Bureau of Statistics.

 Darshi has a Bachelor Economics (Honours) from the University of Western Australia and a Graduate Diploma of Computing from Curtin University of Technology.